 Students not maintaining SAP will receive a letter and email from the Office of Registrar Services, indicating any deficiencies, the actions required to resume meeting SAP, and the time in which these actions must be completed.
 Students receiving financial aid who are not maintaining SAP will also receive a letter from the Office of Financial Aid, indicating any deficiencies, the actions required to resume meeting SAP, and the time in which these actions must be completed.
+Students receiving financial Aid, indicating any deficiencies, the actions required to resume meeting SAP, and the time in which these actions must be completed.
 Students receiving such letter are strongly advised to speak to their Academic Advisors as soon as possible.